Flexible fiberoptic bronchoscopy (rather than rigid bronchoscopy) is used for virtually all diagnostic, and most therapeutic, indications.

 Bronchoscopy should be done only by a pulmonologist or trained surgeon in a monitored setting, typically a bronchoscopy suite, operating room, or intensive care unit.

 Patients usually receive conscious sedation with short-acting benzodiazepines, opioids, or both before the procedure to decrease anxiety, discomfort, and cough.
-In some centers, general anesthesia (eg, deep sedation with propofol and airway control via endotracheal intubation or use of a laryngeal mask airway) is commonly used before bronchoscopy.
+In some centers, general anesthesia (eg, deep sedation with propofol and airway control via endotracheal intubation or use of a laryngeal mask airway Laryngeal Mask Airways (LMA) If no spontaneous respiration occurs after airway opening and no respiratory devices are available, rescue breathing (mouth-to-mask or mouth-to-barrier device) is started; mouth-to-mouth ventilation... read more ) is commonly used before bronchoscopy.

 Bronchial washing: Saline is injected through the bronchoscope and subsequently aspirated from the airways.

-Bronchial brushing: A brush is advanced through the bronchoscope and used to abrade suspicious lesions to obtain cells.
+Bronchial brushing: A brush is advanced through the bronchoscope and used to abrade suspect lesions to obtain cells.

 Bronchoalveolar lavage: 50 to 200 mL of sterile saline is infused into the distal bronchoalveolar tree and subsequently suctioned out, retrieving cells, protein, and microorganisms located at the alveolar level.
 Local areas of pulmonary edema created by lavage may cause transient hypoxemia.

-Transbronchial biopsy: Forceps are advanced through the bronchoscope and airway to obtain samples from one or more sites in the lung parenchyma.
-Transbronchial biopsy can be done without x-ray guidance, but some evidence supports increased diagnostic yields and lower incidence of pneumothorax when fluoroscopic guidance is used.
+Endobronchial and transbronchial biopsy: Endobronchial biopsy obtains a tissue sample from a lesion that can be seen in the airway lumen.
+Transbronchial biopsy uses forceps that are advanced through the bronchoscope and airway to obtain samples from one or more sites in the lung parenchyma.
+Transbronchial biopsy can be done without fluoroscopic guidance, but some evidence supports increased diagnostic yields and lower incidence of pneumothorax when fluoroscopic guidance is used.

 Transbronchial needle aspiration: A retractable needle is inserted through the bronchoscope and can be used to sample enlarged mediastinal lymph nodes or masses.
-Endobronchial ultrasonography Ultrasonography Chest imaging includes use of plain x-rays, computed tomography (CT) scanning, magnetic resonance imaging (MRI), nuclear scanning, including positron emission tomography (PET) scanning, and... read more (EBUS) can be used to help guide the needle biopsy.
+Endobronchial ultrasonography Ultrasonography of the Chest Chest imaging includes use of Conventional x-rays Computed tomography (CT) scanning Magnetic resonance imaging (MRI) Nuclear scanning, including positron emission tomography (PET) scanning read more (EBUS) can be used to help guide the needle biopsy.

 Patients are typically given supplemental oxygen and observed for 2 to 4 hours after the procedure.
 Return of a gag reflex and maintenance of oxygen saturation when not receiving supplemental oxygen are the two primary indices of recovery.

-Standard practice is to obtain a posteroanterior chest x-ray after transbronchial lung biopsy to exclude pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
+Standard practice is to obtain a posteroanterior chest x-ray Chest x-ray Chest imaging includes use of Conventional x-rays Computed tomography (CT) scanning Magnetic resonance imaging (MRI) Nuclear scanning, including positron emission tomography (PET) scanning read more after transbronchial lung biopsy to exclude pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
 Pneumothorax can occur spontaneously or result from trauma or medical procedures.
 Diagnosis is based on clinical... read more .

 Bronchoscopy itself may cause

-Transbronchial biopsy can cause pneumothorax (2 to 5%), significant hemorrhage (1 to 1.5%), or death (0.1%), but doing the procedure can often avoid the need for thoracotomy Thoracotomy Thoracotomy is surgical opening of the chest.
+Transbronchial biopsy can cause pneumothorax (2 to 5%), significant hemorrhage (1 to 3.0%), but doing the procedure can often avoid the need for thoracotomy Thoracotomy Thoracotomy is surgical opening of the chest.
 It is done to evaluate and treat pulmonary problems when noninvasive procedures are nondiagnostic or unlikely to be definitive.
-The principal indications... read more .
+The principal indications... read more (5 References Bronchoscopy is the introduction of an endoscope into the airways.
+Flexible fiberoptic bronchoscopy (rather than rigid bronchoscopy) is used for virtually all diagnostic, and most therapeutic... read more ).